 Before you begin your search for franchisees and carry out franchise advertising, you first need to define the skills and qualities you are looking for.
 If you don’t know what you’re looking for, you’re going to have trouble finding it.
 In general, the qualities you look for in potential franchisees will be similar to those you would look for when looking for a manager for your business.

 Once you know what you are looking for in franchisees, the next step is to advertise the opportunity.
 Where and how you advertise should reflect the kind of people you are trying to attract; look for the channels most likely to be populated by suitable candidates.
+The channels can differ according to your business type.
+Suppose you have a product-based business, then you can look at different social media platforms or shop owners to find a relevant franchisee.
+Similarly, if you are a service-based firm, say for instance one that provides companion care, then you may have to look in the healthcare industry to find interested franchisees.

 If you prepare properly for the challenges ahead, franchising your business can bring enormous returns for relatively little work or risk.
 But getting a successful franchise off the ground is undeniably a challenge.
 Before you pull the trigger on your franchising ambitions, make sure you have a concrete plan in place.
 As long as you know what you are getting into and anticipate your biggest challenges successfully, there’s no reason you can’t make a success out of franchising.